Here’s What You Need in Your Whistleblower Policy (and Why)

 Purpose and Scope

 Like every workplace policy, start by stating the purpose, or why you’ve put this policy in place.
-What objectives do you hope to achieve with your whistleblower policy?
-Be specific, but tie into the overarching goal: committing to an ethical workplace.
-For example:
+What objectives do you hope to achieve with your whistleblowing policy?
+Be as specific as possible while also acknowledging the overarching goal: committing to an ethical workplace.

 The purpose of this whistleblower policy is to protect the integrity of [Company Name] and its employees.
 This policy is designed to inform employees of the ways they can report concerns and suspicions of wrongdoing.
 Please read this policy in conjunction with [Company Name]’s other internal documents, including: